tgve/app/R/README.md

-## Serving the app via R (using Geoplumber)
+## Serving the app via R (using Plumber)

-The structure of this application is now a "geoplumber" app, so you can use the package to drive this project.
+The structure of this application is a Plumber app, so you can use the package to drive this project.

 If you just like to run the app in R, all you need is the simple `run.R` script and you should have the `R/plumber.R` API up and running serving the `build` folder of the front-end.